pastweb/tools/README.md

 The `createViewRouter` function is a core utility for managing routing in a single-page application (SPA).
 It provides the ability to define routes, navigate between them, and react to route changes within the application.
+The `ViewRouter` use [path-to-regexp](https://github.com/pillarjs/path-to-regexp) and [history](https://github.com/browserstate/history.js) libraries covering the most common functionalities implemented in other router UI Frameworks like [react-router](https://reactrouter.com/en/main) or [vue-router](https://router.vuejs.org/).
+The goal of this implementation is to obtain a consistant set of API and terminology cross framework.

 > #### Syntax
 ```typescript